SnickerdoodleLabs/protocol/documentation/sdql/EVALUATION OF INSTANCES.md

 Returns expressions can only reference zero or more query instances.
 It can't reference any other instance types.

 ### Insight Instances - Returns - Rules of Evaluation
-1. If conditions logic of $iN evaluates to false, return expression of $iN will evaluate to null.
+1. If target logic of $iN evaluates to false, return expression of $iN will evaluate to null.
 2. Else if returns operations depend on a query instance that is not permitted by the user, return expression of $iN will evaluate to null.
 3. Else if returns operations depend on at least one query instance that returns invalid / unexpected form of data, $iN will evaluate to null.
 4. Else, the return of $iN will be a non-null and valid value, which will make $iN be treated as true in a compensation logic expression.